mysovsky/grpcorr/README.md

 # grpcorr
-Correction algorithm for a finite matrix group known approximately
+Python library for reconstruction of a finite matrix group known approximately

 Prereqisites:
   numpy and scipy

 Use:
   import grpcorr

-The module contains two driver routines:
+The module grpcorr.py contains three driver routines:

-multab_group_correction - performes multiplication table based correction
+multab_group_correction - performes multiplication table based reconstruction

-lsf_group_correction    - performes least squares fit in addition
+lsf_group_correction    - performes simultaneous least squares fit to the set of given matrices

+abfit_group_correction  - performes simultaneous least squares fit with a set of vectors

 See the comments inside.